animesh0545/CabProject/README.md

 12. Once the customer pays the fare and rates the journey, the driver's app will display the fare received and the rating received.

 ---
+# Information about running the code

+1. The code uses certain escape sequences which CANNOT run on *Eclipse* due to certain bugs associated with Eclipse.
+It is recommended that the code be run on **VSCode**.
+2. The jar file can be executed to run the code.
+However, since the project requires the use of .txt files, which are stored in a folder named **data**, the jar file *must* be executed from within the **src** folder.

+---

 ## Assumptions